The importance of charging infrastructure

-Brownlee pointed out that the charging infrastructure is “just as important to the electric car experience as the car itself.”
+The charging infrastructure is “just as important to the electric car experience as the car itself,” Brownlee pointed out.

 And it could be a major hurdle to electric car adoption.

-“There’s been versions of this before, where people are actually, genuinely mad, like ‘I don’t think the electric car thing is for me,’” Brownlee remarked, adding that there are countless examples that keep bringing this to light.
+“There’s been versions of this before, where people are actually, genuinely mad, like, ‘I don’t think the electric car thing is for me,’” Brownlee remarked.

-While it’s true that the EV charging experience may not be as smooth as some had hoped, the infrastructure is rapidly evolving.
+While it’s true that the experience of owning an EV may not yet be as smooth as some had hoped, the infrastructure is rapidly evolving.

-Here’s a look at three companies that are installing charging stations across the country.
-With an increasing number of EVs on the road, this trio stands to make money.
-Wall Street also sees upside in them.
+Here’s a look at three companies that are installing charging stations across the country, and with an increasing number of EVs on the road this trio stands to make money.

-Even though Brownlee didn’t have a pleasant experience with that particular ChargePoint charging station, the company is solidly positioned for the EV boom.
+Even though the woman in Brownlee's story didn’t have a pleasant experience with that particular ChargePoint charging station, the company is solidly positioned for the EV boom.

 ChargePoint Holdings (CHPT) has one of the largest EV charging networks in the world.
-It has around 5,000 commercial and fleet customers, including 80% of Fortune 50 companies.
-Since its inception, ChargePoint has delivered more than 145 million charging sessions.
+The company says it has around 5,000 commercial and fleet customers, including 80% of Fortune 50 companies.
+Since its inception, ChargePoint has delivered more than 158 million charging sessions.

 EV stocks weren’t market darlings in 2022 and this EV infrastructure play was caught in the sell-off as well.
-Despite the bounce in 2023, ChargePoint shares are down 10% over the last 12 months.
+Despite a bounce in early 2023, ChargePoint shares are down 22% over the last 12 months.

 That could give bargain hunters something to think about.

 At the beginning of 2020, Blink Charging was trading at less than $2 per share.
 It shot up to over $60 per share in January 2021 before losing momentum.
-Today, it’s at $10.
+Wednesday, it closed at $6.73.

-Blink has deployed more than 58,000 EV charging ports across 25 countries.
+Blink says it has deployed more than 58,000 EV charging ports across 25 countries.
 It uses proprietary-based software that operates, maintains, and tracks the EV stations connected to its network.